secretstartups/handbook/sales/forecasting/index.html.md

 Please use these terms correctly and don't introduce other words.
 Apart from the above the company uses two other terms:

 * **Plan**: Our yearly operating plan that is our promise to the board.
-The IACV number has a 50% of being too low and 50% chance of being too high but we should always hit the TCV - Opex number.
+The ARR number has a 50% of being too low and 50% chance of being too high but we should always hit the TCV - Opex number.
 * **Forecast**: Our latest estimate that has a 50% of being too low and 50% chance of being too high.